lanl/PyBNF/docs/config_keys.rst

 ``refine = int``
   If 1, after fitting is completed, refine the best fit parameter set by a local search with the simplex algorithm.
 Default: 0
 ``smoothing = int``
-  Number of replicate runs to average together for each parameter set (useful for stochastic runs).
+  Number of replicate runs to average together for each parameter set (useful for stochastic simulations).
 Default: 1 ``wall_time_gen = int``
   Maximum time (in seconds) to wait to generate the network for a BNGL model.
 Will cause the program to exit if exceeded.
 Default: 3600
 ``wall_time_sim = int``